michaelharhay1/Personal-Michael-Website/README.md

-# michael_website
+# My website

-This is my first time building a website!
+This is my personal website, built using pure HTML, CSS, and JavaScript.